-What does it mean to be beloved?
+What does it mean to be beloved by God?
 We don’t always see what God’s doing.

 Jude also wrote about God’s generous gifts to us.
 Eternal life.
 Mercy.
 Peace.
 Love.
 None of them seemed pertinent to my experience at the moment, nevertheless, they were still given in abundance.
 The longer the hard time persisted, the more time I spent in God’s presence.
 Sometimes all I could pray was “Jesus, Jesus,” but it was enough.
 Despite the pain and anti-viral-induced brain fog, peace reigned.
 Grace carried me through.